GaloisInc/crucible/doc/tutorial/tutorial.md

 reference and implementation versions of the FFS algorithm, and exhibit the bug in the buggy implementation.

-A SAWScript program is typically structured as a set of commands within a `main` function, potentially along with other functions defined to abstract over commonly-used combinations of commands.
+A SAWScript program is typically structured as a sequence of commands, potentially along with definitions of functions that abstract over commonly-used combinations of commands.

 The following script (in `code/ffs_llvm.saw`) is sufficient to automatically prove the equivalence of the `ffs_ref` and `ffs_imp`